arinasawa-dev/IOS-Projects/README.md

 # IOS-Projects
 Some cool IOS projects that I have worked on...

+Advice - An app that uses a JSON API to fetch a new advice every day to display to the user.
+The Combine framework is used to facilitate the fetching of the advice and WidgetKit is used to allow users to add Widgets to their home-screen and get the advice at a glance. //TODO: Add MVVM Architecture to the app.

 BetterRest- An app that uses a self-trained CORE-ML model to recommend what time a coffee drinker should sleep to get a certain number of hours of sleep based on their daily coffee intake.

 Bookworm- An app that allows users to track the books they have read and their thoughts about them.
 The Core Data framework is used to persist the data that the user enters.